kbroman/knitr_knutshell/pages/markdown.md

 Pretty ugly.
 That's probably more than you really needed to see.
 But knowing about html gives you a greater appreciation of Markdown.

-It's important to note that there are 6 levels of headers, with tags `<h1>`, `<h2>`, `<h3>`, ..., `<h6>`.
-Think of these as the title, section, subsection, sub-subsection, ...
+Note that there are six levels of headers, with tags `<h1>`, `<h2>`, `<h3>`, ..., `<h6>`.
+Think of these as the title, section, subsection, sub-subsection, &hellip;

 A key design principle for creating good html documents (as well as Markdown, AsciiDoc, and LaTeX documents), is that you want to focus on